-Remove OneDrive icon from Windows 10 Explorer
+Remove OneDrive icon from Windows Explorer

-Then, navigate to the following key:
+Open the Registry Editor and then navigate to the following key:

-Searching the key can quite be a task especially, if the folder contains hundreds of entries.
+Searching the key can quite be a task especially if the folder contains hundreds of entries.
 If you’re having trouble finding the key, Just move to Edit tab > Find in the Windows Registry menu, copy and paste the key, and then let the Registry Editor find for you take you the correct path.

-Later, in the right-pane you should see a DWORD entry labeled System.IsPinnedToSpaceTree.
+Later, in the right-pane, you should see a DWORD entry labeled System.IsPinnedToSpaceTree.
 Its value is set to 1.
 For removing the OneDrive folder from the side panel of Windows 10 Explorer, double-click on DWORD and set the value to 0.

 Now, click OK to save your changes and then close the Registry Editor.